Sparse Autoencoders are Topic Models: Introduction

 In this way, SAE topic models also enable large-scale thematic analysis of image datasets.
 Although such datasets are central to computer vision research and applications, their broader thematic content is underexplored.
 By representing images as mixtures of learned topic atoms, SAEs enable efficient inspection of recurring visual themes within and across datasets.
 This offers a new perspective on dataset differences and similarities.
 We apply our approach to four widely used image datasets and find systematic and interpretable contrasts in their thematic structure.

-In summary, our contributions are as follows: (1) we formalize a connection between topic models and SAEs by extending LDA to continuous embedding spaces and deriving the SAE objective as a MAP estimator under this model; (2) we show how to use SAEs as foundational topic models and find that they compare favorably to strong baselines on standard coherence and diversity metrics; (3) we apply our SAE-based topic model to analyze differences in the composition of four popular large-scale image datasets, finding clear and interpretable differences in their thematic structure, such as object-centric vs.\ human-centric emphases; and (4) we demonstrate how our SAE-TMs can detect changes in themes in Japanese woodblock prints across periods.
+In summary, our contributions are as follows: (1) we formalize a connection between topic models and SAEs by introducing a continuous topic model inspired by LDA and deriving the SAE objective as a MAP estimator under this model; (2) we show how to use SAEs as foundational topic models and find that they compare favorably to strong baselines on standard coherence and diversity metrics; (3) we apply our SAE-based topic model to analyze differences in the composition of four popular large-scale image datasets, finding clear and interpretable differences in their thematic structure, such as object-centric vs.\ human-centric emphases; and (4) we demonstrate how our SAE-TMs can detect changes in themes in Japanese woodblock prints across periods.
 An overview is in \cref{fig:modelfigure}.